BolajiAyodeji/Blogposts/1bbaa77fb42.md

 * * *

-### How do you build a Growth Mindset?
+## How do you build a Growth Mindset?

 Truth be told, we all had fixed mindsets at some point in our lives, we probably did not know it was called that, but we can build The GROWTH MINDSET.

 What’s the best way to get started with your growth mindset revolution?
-One way is to identify where you may have a fixed mindset tendency in your life or career so that you can work to become more growth minded.
+One way is to identify where you may have a fixed mindset tendency in your life or career so that you can work to become more growth-minded.

 We all live upon a continuum ( something that keeps on going, changing slowly over time), and consistent self-assessment helps us become the person we want to be.